MicrosoftLearning/mslearn-ai-vision/README.md

+**This course was retired on 2026-3-31.
+Once course is retired, all GitHub repos will be removed.
+Thank you!**

 # Develop computer vision solutions in Azure

 The exercises in this repo are designed to provide you with a hands-on learning experience in which you'll explore common tasks that developers perform when creating computer vision solutions on Microsoft Azure.